 - 9.1.
 Exterior wall finishing systems shall include richly coloured trim, stucco, brick, stone, wood, and cement board siding.
 Other materials may be considered on an individual basis. - 9.2.
-The use of two (2) or three (3) wall finish materials shall typically be required for the major building elevations. - 9.3.
+The use of two (2) or three (3) wall finish materials shall typically be required for the major building elevations.
+Lake, Lake View, Park and Signature Lots will require at least three (3) wall finish materials. - Any use of a different type of stucco as a secondary material (where standard stucco is the primary material) will be provided with significant contrast in both texture and colour. - Vinyl siding and stucco will only be allowed together as two (2) wall finishes if either the stucco is acrylic or the vinyl siding has a deep, rich colour to it. - 9.3.
 All units shall also incorporate a minimum of three front elevation planes.
 Planes should be min 8' wide and separated from the next plane by min 2'.
 Planes will be determined based on the main floor plan.